w4bo/AA2425-unibo-mldm/slides/01-crispdm.md

   - Which data is possible to collect (also due to privacy issues)
   - Which data is (really) useful for the business

+### Common Probles on Data Collection

+The business process produces huge amounts of data

+- It is almost impossible to acquire all the data
+- Also, physical limitations when the data stream is bigger that the storing capacity
+- Usually, it is necessary to choose which ones to store

+Sometimes companies have a lot of “old” data in their databases or information systems:

+- They don't know what to do with it
+- Data re-collection on existing data (since data must be clean or something similar)

+In many business processes it is unclear understanding:

+- Which data is possible to collect (also due to privacy issues)
+- Which data is (really) useful for the business

 ## Describe the Data

 During this step, the data analyst examines the “gross” or “surface” properties of the acquired data and reports on the results, examining issues such as the format of the data, the quantity of the data, the number of records and fields in each table, the identities of the fields, and any other surface features of the data.